-Program Minimum Score Medical Assistant Certificate, Dental Assistant 10 Medical Coding and Billing, Physical Therapy Technician, Rehabilitation Therapy Technician 12 Dental Assisting (Full Online), Emergency Medical Technician, Medical Assisting (Full Online), Health 13 Care Office Administration (Full Online.
-Pharmacy Technician 14 Full Online Distance Education Programs (except DA and MA) 17 Ophthalmology Assistant-AAS, Surgical Technology-AAS, Limited Medical Radiologic Technologist with 19 MA Skills Diagnostic Medical Sonography-AAS, Cardiovascular Sonography-AAS, Cardiac Sonography-AAS 21
+Program Minimum Score Medical Assistant Certificate, Dental Assistant 10 Medical Coding and Billing, Physical Therapy Technician, Rehabilitation Therapy Technician 12 Dental Assisting (Full Online), Emergency Medical Technician, Medical Assisting (Full Online), Health Care Office Administration (Full Online).
+13 Pharmacy Technician 14 Ophthalmic Assistant - Certificate 16 Full Online Distance Education Programs (except DA and MA) 17 Surgical Technology-AAS, Limited Medical Radiologic Technologist with MA Skills 19 Diagnostic Medical Sonography-AAS, Cardiovascular Sonography-AAS, Cardiac Sonography-AAS 21

 If a prospective student should fail to meet the minimum required score the first time, the student may retest immediately with an alternative version of the Scholastic Level Exam (SLE).
 If the prospective student should fail to meet the minimum required score for the alternate version of the test, he/she may retest immediately with a second alternate version of the test or must wait five (5) calendar days before re-testing a third time with the original version.
 If the prospective student fails to meet the required score of the test the third time, he/she must wait six months before re-testing.

 Any CHCP graduate may enroll in any CHCP program without retaking the SLE if the required entrance score for the program was met with the prior enrollment.
 If the graduate must retake the exam and does not achieve the required score, the graduate may appeal to an appeals committee, which includes, at least, the Program Director and Director of Education overseeing the desired program.

 - For blended and hybrid delivery programs, the completion of a Computer Literacy Assessment to determine that the applicant has the skills and competencies to succeed in distance education.
-Remediation with an academic staff member may be required to ensure competency prior to acceptance. - Completion of an enrollment agreement and enrollment documentation packet. - Online students must actively participate in their virtual orientation prior to logging into the Learning Management System (LMS) and posting attendance in their online classroom. - Additional program specific admissions requirements, registration/licensure requirements and pre-clinical requirements are located and detailed on the program pages in this catalog.
+Remediation with an academic staff member may be required to ensure competency prior to acceptance. - Completion of an enrollment agreement and enrollment documentation packet. - Online students must actively participate in their virtual orientation prior to logging into the Learning Management System (LMS) and posting attendance in their online classroom.
+Unless they met one of the following exceptions: - o The prospective student took the orientation within 4 months of the anticipated date. - The prospective student attended a CHCP online or blended program within the last 6 months completing with a passing grade (Note: Students, whose cumulative grade point was below a 2.0, C, 70%, are required to take orientation, as to ensure proper preparedness.) - o Prospective student was a previous CHCP graduate, of a blended or online program, and the start date is within 3 years of graduation from the prior program. - Additional program specific admissions requirements, laboratory skill requirements, registration/licensure requirements and pre-clinical requirements are located and detailed on the program pages in this catalog.

-OUT OF STATE ENROLLMENT POLICY HNW - Online Only
+OUT OF STATE ENROLLMENT POLICY

+HNW - Online Only